FoxAviation/TUM_ISDS/Video/outline.md

 15. Outro/Transition to presentation
     * Setting
         * Office
-        * "eMany" stack of coffee cups
+        * "Many" stack of coffee cups
     * Camera
         * MCU: Frontal, two actors, sitting at a table
     * Story
         * In-Transition: After last greenscreen, physically remove greenscreen
         * Actor 1: "Actor 2, we should think about proper configuration management"
         * Actor 1: Configuration management is complex and challenging, but there are tools out there to help you manage critical infrastructure
-        * Actor 2: Lts take a look at two popular configuration management tools: Puppet and Chef
+        * Actor 2: Lets take a look at two popular configuration management tools: Puppet and Chef
 ---- Presentation ----
 99. Credits
     * Setting